HenrikBach1/ansible-scripts/README.md

   - `detach`: Disconnect from the container while keeping it running
   - `stop`: Completely stop the container

+These features are implemented through a shared script (`run-container-common.sh`) that is used by the environment-specific container scripts.
+This modular approach reduces code duplication and ensures consistent behavior across different development environments.

 For detailed information on connecting to containers using VS Code, see [VSCODE_CONTAINER_ACCESS.md](VSCODE_CONTAINER_ACCESS.md).

 ### Benefits of VS Code Remote Development: